emidander/EMPulsatingView/README.md

 # EMPulsatingView

-An animated view with 'pulsating' circle for iOS.
+An animated view with 'pulsating' circles for iOS.